In a Monastery Garden

 In a Monastery Garden is a piece of light classical music by Albert Ketèlbey, who composed it in 1915 after a visit to a real monastic garden, now the Benedictine monastery of St Augustine's Abbey, Chilworth in Surrey.
-It was especially successful when performed by Ronnie Ronalde who often performed it as his finale and sold over a million recordings.
+It was especially successful when performed by siffleur Ronnie Ronalde who often performed it as his finale and sold over a million recordings.

 Origin

 There are conflicting accounts of the origins of this piece.
 Here are four accounts: